baccia/NeapolitanCanon_dataset/README.md

 - the 1819 manuscript catalogue of the Arditi collection (I-Nc Archivio storico Ministeriali 9/1074)
 - the 1823 manuscript catalogue fragment of the Conservatoire collection (I-Nc F.30 olim S.Dir.6-8)
 ## Contributing
-If you like to contribute with corrections or additions, please contact <claudio.bacciagaluppi@hkb.bfh.ch>.
+If you like to contribute with corrections or additions, please contact <claudio.bacciagaluppi@hkb.bfh.ch> and/or <giulia.giovani@unisi.it>.
 ## Licence
 Data are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Creators are Claudio Bacciagaluppi and Giulia Giovani.